DebrajGhose/RecRoomPaintball/README.md

 I = ((k/T)<sup>2</sup> + (d/T)<sup>2</sup>)<sup>0.5</sup>*( tan<sup>-1</sup>(k/d) - 45 )/45.

-Here, k is kills, d is deaths, T is all kills + deaths.
+Here, k is kills, d is deaths, T is all kills + deaths (T is used to obtain normalized kills and deaths).
 Note that I goes from -1 to 1.